MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 ---
-title: "How to format a CSV file for bulk upload in Migration Manager" ms.reviewer: ms.author: jhendr
+title: "How to format a CSV or JSON file for bulk upload in Migration Manager" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson